k0ruy/dots/README.md

 ----------------------------------------
 > [!wARNING]
 > You have to add a line inside your sudoers file to allow the syncing of the installed repos without password.
-> To do this add `%yourusername% ALL=NOPASSWD: /usr/bin/apt update`, replacing `%yourusername%` with your actual username.
+> To do this add `%yourusername% ALL=(ALL) NOPASSWD: /usr/bin/s-tui, /usr/bin/cat`, replacing `%yourusername%` with your actual username.
+In all truth there should also be yay for getting the number of pacman updates, but I cant seem to get it working so I removed the genmon in the bottom panel.
 >
 > *i know this is not really a safe thing to do but it is allowing just the syncing, not really installing stuff or any other.*
 >